 Also, you’ll learn how to display images on a desktop application.
 Python has an amazing library called PIL (Python Imaging Library) that you can use for opening, manipulating, and saving many different image file formats.

 If you’re interested in doing this project, check out this helpful illustrated guide with code for more details.

 3. Bookmark App using Tkinter

-Bookmark app is a rather simplest app that you can make with Python.
+Bookmark app is a simple app that you can make with Python.
 The idea of the app is simple.
 We’ll create an app where you can bookmark and save the links to your favorite websites.
-You can do this with a few lines of Python and Tkinter module.
+You can do this with a few lines of Python and the Tkinter module.